sciactive/nephele/README.Docker.md

       SERVER_ROOT: ''
 ```

-Here is an example configured to serve deduplicated files from a Nymph database.
+Here is an example configured to serve deduplicated files from a MySQL backed Nymph database.

 ```yaml
 services: